This position is assigned to the Wastewater Treatment Plant Division of the Water/Wastewater Department.

 - Possession of a valid Oklahoma driver’s license.

-PHYSICAL DEMANDS OF THE POSITION:
+ESSENTIAL PHYSICAL DEMANDS OF THE POSITION:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.